Dr Sarah Strong, ND

 I founded Hilo Natural Health Clinic in 2009 in order to bring a lacking service to the people of the Big Island- an integrative clinic where they can get the knowledge and collaboration of multiple practitioners under one roof.
-Lately, my quest for the underlying cause in chronic conditions has led me to the new field of nutrigenomics.
-This amazing approach to health looks at your genes and the issues therein and uses that information to determine which foods and supplements are beneficial and harmful for you as the unique individual that you are!
+Over time, my quest for the underlying cause in chronic conditions has led me to many different treatment options and tests in order to be able to create the most comprehensive plan for my patients.

-When not working, you will most likely find me at the beach, covered in mud, or having teddy bear tea parties.
-I love growing things, swimming, reading anything in sight, and spending time with my wonderful husband (Keaka), my two beautiful daughters (Maile and Kanoe), and our pets (two dogs and a cat).
+When not working, you will most likely find me paddling in Hilo Bay, covered in mud, or tending to my beehives.
+I love growing things, reading anything in sight, cooking and spending time with my wonderful husband (Keaka), my two beautiful daughters (Maile and Kanoe), and our pets (two dogs and a cat).